 Helped Guide 70 Slaves to Freedom

-Between the time Harriet began offering assistance through the Underground Railroad in 1850 and the beginning of the civil war 1861, she helped many enslaved people escape their captivity in the South.
+Between the time Harriet began offering assistance through the Underground Railroad in 1849 and the beginning of the Civil War in 1861, she helped many enslaved people escape their captivity in the South.
 Harriet Tubman is known to have bravely helped approximately 70 slaves to navigate their way from enslavement to freedom.
 Some sources suggest that the number may be as high as 300.

 Aided in Harper's Ferry Arsenal Raid Planning